larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Relation to the Ombudsteam

-The moderator team SHALL complement the efforts of the IETF ombudsteam {{OT}}, whose focus on anti-harassment and operation SHALL remain unchanged.
+The moderator team shall complement the efforts of the IETF ombudsteam {{OT}}, whose focus on anti-harassment and operation shall remain unchanged.
 The moderator team and ombudsteam are expected to work together in cases that may involve both disruptive behavior and harassment; they may determine the most effective way to do so in each case.
-For example, the ombudsteam MAY decide to have one of their members serve as a liaison to the moderator team.
+For example, the ombudsteam may decide to have one of their members serve as a liaison to the moderator team.

 The ombudsteam has strict rules of confidentiality.
-If a moderation case overlaps with an ombudsteam case, confidential information MUST NOT be shared between the teams.
+If a moderation case overlaps with an ombudsteam case, confidential information must not be shared between the teams.

 ## Relation to the IETF LLC